Third-Order Short-Time Expansions for Close-to-the-Money Option Prices under the CGMY Model: Numerical Examples

-and let $C_{BS}^{\Sigma}(\kappa)$ denote the corresponding call option price at the log-moneyness $\kappa=\ln K$.
-Also, let $C(\kappa)$ denote the call option price at the log-moneyness $\kappa=\ln K$, under the mixed CGMY model with an independent Brownian component.
-As illustrated in~\cite{FigueroaLopezGongHoudre:2014}, Inverse Fourier Transform (IFT) methods are slower and less accurate than the Monte Carlo (MC) method, in computing close-to-the-money option prices with short maturities.
-For instance, consider the IFT method described in~\cite[Section 11.1.3]{ContTankov:2004}), which is based on the formula
+This section is devoted to assess the performance of the previous approximations.
+For simplicity, we assume $S_{0}=1$ and zero interest rate throughout this section.
+There are two popular numerical methods to evaluate the option prices of parametric L\'evy models: Inverse Fourier Transform (IFT) and Monte Carlo (MC) Methods.
+As illustrated in~\cite{FigueroaLopezGongHoudre:2014}, the IFT method is less accurate than MC method when computing close-to-the-money option prices with short maturities.
+For instance, consider the IFT method described in \cite[Section 11.1.3]{ContTankov:2004}), which is based on the formula

-where $\varphi_{t}$ is the characteristic function of the log-return, under the mixed CGMY model with an independent Brownian component, given as in (\ref{eq:CharFuntCGMY}).
-For a close-to-the-money regime, where $\kappa$ is close to zero, the integrand in (\ref{IntgIFM}) approximately reduces to $\zeta_{t}$, which is not easy to integrate numerically for small $t$, since in that case $\varphi_{t}$ and $\varphi_{t}^{BS,\Sigma}$ are quite flat in a large domain of the integration variable $v$ (see~\cite[Section 10]{FigueroaLopezGongHoudre:2014} for numerical results using Simpson's rule).
+where $C(\kappa)$ denotes the call option price at the log-moneyness $\kappa=\ln K$ that we wish to compute and $C_{BS}^{\Sigma}(\kappa)$ denotes the corresponding call option price at the log-moneyness $\kappa=\ln K$.
+Above, $\varphi_{t}^{BS,\Sigma}=\exp\Big(-\frac{\Sigma^{2}t}{2}\left(v^{2}+iv\right)\Big)$ denotes the characteristic function corresponding to the Black-Scholes model with the volatility $\Sigma$ and $\varphi_{t}$ is the characteristic function of the log-return, under the mixed CGMY model with an independent Brownian component.
+To explain where the issues in applying (\ref{IntgIFM}) come from, let us note that, for a close-to-the-money regime, where $\kappa$ is close to zero, the integrand in (\ref{IntgIFM}) approximately reduces to $\zeta_{t}$, which is not easy to integrate numerically for small $t$, since in that case $\varphi_{t}$ and $\varphi_{t}^{BS,\Sigma}$ are quite flat in a large domain of the integration variable $v$ (see~\cite[Section 10]{FigueroaLopezGongHoudre:2014} for numerical results using Simpson's rule).

-Next, we introduce our MC method to compute the close-to-the-money option prices under the CGMY model, which is based on the risk-neutral option price representation under the probability measure $\widetilde{\mathbb{P}}$ (see also~\cite[Section 6.1]{FigueroaLopezGongHoudre:2014}).
+In this work, we apply a MC method to compute the option prices under a CGMY model.
+This is based on the option price representation under the probability measure $\widetilde{\mathbb{P}}$ (see also~\cite[Section 6.1]{FigueroaLopezGongHoudre:2014}).
 Using (\ref{DcmLL})-(\ref{RX}), we have